Incorporating Coupling Knowledge into Echo State Networks for Learning Spatiotemporally Chaotic Dynamics

-Another metric used to evaluate predictive accuracy is called the valid prediction time (VPT), \cite{vlachas2020backpropagation} which is the maximum time $t_f$ for which the model's prediction maintains an NRMSE below a given threshold $\epsilon$, using the Lyapunov time $T^{\lambda}$ as the time unit.
+Another metric used to evaluate predictive accuracy is called the valid prediction time (VPT),~\cite{vlachas2020backpropagation} which is the maximum time $t_m$ for which the model's prediction maintains an NRMSE below a given threshold $\epsilon$, using the Lyapunov time $T^{\lambda}$ as the timescale.
 Formally, the VPT is given by

-In this work, we set the threshold to $1$ and refer to it as VPT-1.0.
+In this work, we set the threshold to $\epsilon = 1$ and refer to this metric as VPT-1.
 This metric is particularly useful for assessing the model's short-term predictive performance.